1. Who We Are

 php4u Limited (“we”, “us”, “our”) is a private limited company registered in England and Wales.

-We are the data controller for personal data processed in connection with our website (php4u.co.uk) and the services we provide.
+We are the data controller for personal data processed in connection with our website (php4u.co.uk), the mobile applications developed and published by php4u Limited, and the services we provide.
 This policy explains how we collect, use, and protect your personal data in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+California residents have additional rights under the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA) — please see Section 10 for details.

 2. What Data We Collect